jimsancan/WaterWalls/ReadMe.md

 const waterWalls = function(array) {
   runs arr = []
-  volumes = {runsarr[i]: volume}
-  iterate through given array and store runs in runs arr calculate the volume of water in each run, put in volumes obj compare the volumes return [start, end, volume]
+  check left and right, store difference in runs use runs and array to find valleys return [start, end, volume]
 }